-Source Potential Pathway Receptor Consequence Probability Risk Category Comment (as above) Vertical migration of cable fluid via permeable lenses in the overburden and/or via granular material in in- filled services trenches to groundwater in the bedrock aquifer, followed by dissolution of cable fluid and generation of a dissolved-phase plume of alkyl benzenes in the bedrock aquifer.
-Bedrock aquifer Mild Low Likelihood Low The bedrock is classified by the GSI as a "locally important" aquifer.
-Vulnerability rating is "low" close to the leak location.
-Furthermore, the water table in the Made Ground and/or beach sands is expected to be shallow, reducing the potential for downward migration of cable fluid to the bedrock aquifer.
+Source Potential Pathway Receptor Consequence Probability Risk Category Comment (as above) Vertical migration of cable fluid via permeable lenses in the overburden and/or via granular material in in-filled services trenches to groundwater in the bedrock aquifer, followed by dissolution of cable fluid and generation of a dissolved-phase plume of hydrocarbons in the bedrock aquifer.
+Bedrock aquifer Mild Low Likelihood Low The bedrock is classified as a "locally important" aquifer.
+Vulnerability rating is "low" in the area of interest with some areas of higher vulnerability also in the vicinity.
 No preferential pathways potentially linking the leak location to the aquifer have been identified.
+Predominantly lateral migration of cable fluid from the leak location along the cable trench, and/or through granular lenses within the overburden, followed by migration along other preferential pathways (e.g. other in-filled services trenches that intersect the cable trench).
+Release of vapour-phase hydrocarbons and/or daughter products from the LNAPL (noting that there is limited potential for this to occur) and migration in the vapour phase into buildings.
+Occupants of buildings where there are potential confined spaces Minor Low likelihood Very low There are no occupied buildings in the immediate vicinity of the leak location or the cable route close to the leak location.
+No health effects are anticipated.